 Head to the "Walkie Talkie" skyscraper (AKA 20 Fenchurch Street) to enjoy a landscaped indoor garden known as the Sky Garden, wide observation desks and state-of-the art restaurants and bars.
 Fenchurch Rooftop Restaurant serves "British contemporary" food and stylish cocktails.
-It is the perfect place to sit and admire the city below.
+It's the perfect place to sit and admire the city below.
 The Sky Garden is also well worth wandering around: its lush greenery forming a striking contrast with the concrete jungle glimpsed through the windows.
 A visit to the Garden is free, you just need to book online in advance.
 The building is also home to the Darwin Brasserie and the Sky Pod Bar.

 Where to find it: Sky Garden, 1 Sky Garden Walk, London EC3M 8AF; +44 (0) 333 772 0020

 For year-round rooftop dining, head to the hipster hotbed of Shoreditch, East London.
-The Boundary restaurant rewards visitors with vistas of East London and a heated orangery filled with Citrus trees.
+The Boundary restaurant rewards visitors with vistas of East London and a heated orangery filled with citrus trees.

-Cosy and inviting even in winter, the heated roof offers 360 degree views of the City skyscrapers and East London's skyline.
+Cosy and inviting even in winter, the heated roof offers 360-degree views of the City skyscrapers and East London's skyline.
 Food is served sizzling from the Robata Grill and cocktails are available into the early hours of the morning.